-Introduction: The Data Harmonization Workgroup has defined a set of data domains (e.g. Demographics, Diagnoses, Procedures, etc.) and standards for representing data in those domains.
-As the project evolves, there may be the need to both modify existing domains or add new data domains (e.g. laboratory test orders and results).
+Introduction: The Data Harmonization Workgroup has defined a set of data domains (e.g., Demographics, Diagnoses, Procedures) and standards for representing data in those domains.
+As the project evolves, there may be the need to both modify existing domains and/or add new data domains (e.g., new laboratory test orders, results).
 The process steps listed below are designed to facilitate the objective of the SOP while allowing for thorough and thoughtful consideration by all parties involved in ENACT.

-- 1. Request for a modification or addition is submitted to the ENACT Data Harmonization Work Group (DHWG) by a participating ENACT Network Site or internally generated within a Work Group. - 2.
+- Request for a modification or addition of a data domain is submitted to the ENACT Data Harmonization Work Group (DHWG) by a participating ENACT Network Site or an ENACT Work Group. - 2.
 The request is circulated to all members of the DHWG for review. - 3.
-The DHWG discusses the request and revises or modifies it as the membership as appropriate. - 4.
+The DHWG discusses the request and revises or modifies it as the membership sees fit. - 4.
 The request is submitted to the Technology Work Group (TWG) and Network Operations team for their review and recommendation as to the feasibility of implementing the request. - 5.
 Assuming a favorable recommendation from the TWG and Network Operations team, the members of the DHWG vote to approve or deny the request.
 Approval by a simple majority of ENACT Network Sites as represented by DHWG group members is required. - 6.
-All approved requests are forwarded to the ENACT Executive Committee as recommendations. - 7.
-In order for the addition or modification to move forward with implementation, it must receive approval of the ENACT Executive Committee. - 8.
-All decisions not to approve an application will be accompanied by a detailed explanation. - 9.
+Approved requests are forwarded to the ENACT Executive Committee for approval before they can move forward with implementation. - 7.
+Decisions not to approve an application will be accompanied by a detailed explanation from the ENACT Executive Committee. - 8.
 If the DHWG denies the request, the applicant site may appeal to the ENACT Executive Committee.
-If the ENACT Executive Committee denies the request, the applicant site may appeal to the PI Group.
+If the ENACT Executive Committee denies the request, the applicant site may appeal to the ENACT PI Group.